Carlo Ancelotti: Football's 'Diva Whisperer' learns from 'The Godfather'

 "With the players, above all I have to be myself," he says.
 "I cannot use another personality because I don't have one."

-It seems to work, since a host of the world's highest-profile footballers featured in his autobiography -- this year's "Quiet Leadership: Winning Hearts, Minds and Matches" -- almost tripped over themselves to lavish praise on their former boss.
+It seems to work, since a host of the world's highest-profile footballers featured in his autobiography -- this year's "Quiet Leadership: Winning Hearts, Minds and Matches" -- almost tripping over themselves to lavish praise on their former boss.

 "I say Carlo is the best and I have worked with the best," said Zlatan Ibrahimovic, who has worked under modern coaching giants such as Jose Mourinho and Pep Guardiola.